Jsparrow/jsparrow.github.io/docs/rules/use-string-join.md

 description:
     Replaces stream Collectors that are used for concatenating values of a collection with StringJoiner.
-tags: ["Java 5", "Performance", "String Manipulation"]
+tags: ["Java 5", "Performance", "String Manipulation", "Marker"]
 ---

 # Use String Join